cyanheads/claude-sidebar-modifier/README.md

 1. Visit a Claude.ai page.
 2. Click on the extension icon in the Firefox toolbar to open the popup.
 3. Use the slider to adjust the sidebar width.
-4. Click the "Pin Sidebar" or "Unpin Sidebar" button to toggle the sidebar's pinned state.
+4. Toggle the "Pin Sidebar" checkbox to change the sidebar's pinned state.
+5. Toggle the "Disable Sidebar" checkbox to enable or disable the sidebar.
-5. Your settings will be automatically applied and saved.
+6. Your settings will be automatically applied and saved.

 ## 👨‍💻 Development